-The most successful presentation slides are graphically rich presentations of your research that both highlight the main points and fill in the most interesting details.
+The most successful presentation videos are well narrated, graphically rich presentations of your research that both highlight the main points and fill in the most interesting details.
 The least effective presentation video is a simple reading of your slides or manuscript.

 - 15–20 minutes for contributed

 - 25–30 minutes for keynote presentations

 Click here to see an example of a presentation video.

 Your slides will need to have audio narration embedded, and then you will need to export the presentation as an MPEG-4 (.mp4) file.
 SPIE can only accept the .mp4 format — other formats will not be supported.
 Presentation video files should be no larger than 2GB.

 - All slides of your presentation, formatted for easy understanding of the information on each slide